 Spartan Food Pantry

-The Spartan Food Pantry is a full-service, staffed, at SJSU offering non-perishable goods, fresh produce, and refrigerated items.
+The Spartan Food Pantry is a walk-in, full-service, staffed, food assistance program offering non-perishable goods, fresh produce, and refrigerated items to eligible students.

 No student should have to face food insecurity.
 We define those in need as students who have limited or uncertain access to nutritious and safe foods because of a lack of money and other resources.

-Location: Diaz Compean Student Union (exterior entrance across from Engineering Rotunda).
-We are hosting outdoor food distribution so please maintain social distancing from others in line as well as staff/volunteers.
+Diaz Compean Student Union (exterior entrance across from Engineering Rotunda).

-- Must earn a gross annual income of $33,348* or less (no documentation required)
+- Must have an annual income of $34,263* or less (no documentation required)

 Step 1: Check In

-We highly encourage students to look online if they don't know how to prepare a food.
-SJSU Wellness & Health Promotion has an excellent website about Eating Well on a Budget that helps provide cooking tips, videos, and recipes.
+We highly encourage students to ask a staff member or look online if they don't know how to prepare a food.

 Follow Us on Social Media

-*Income limits are set by US Government at 275% of the Federal Poverty Line. $2,862 monthly for individuals of a household of 1; add $1,013 per additional household member.
+*Income limits are set by US Government at 235% of the Federal Poverty Line. $2,855.25 monthly for individuals of a household of 1; add $1,006.59 each per additional household member.
 Please ask if you have questions.